Solunra/Kandid/README.md

  and receive notifications when they add a new picture to their gallery.

 #### Objective
- Create a social media application for to people to connect through pictures
+ Create a social media application for people to connect through pictures

 #### Core Features